 Tissue specialist Amit Gefen (pictured below) from Tel Aviv University’s Department of Biomedical Engineering is heading up the MAF study which aims to have devise a lab-cultured chicken meat recipe by January 2016, identifying all associated technologies, resources, and costs.
 The goal is to one day produce in factories on a commercial scale, which would require between seven and 45 percent less energy, 90% less fresh water and 99% less land, and would result in 80 to 90% less GHG emissions than the traditional chicken meat industry.

 “If 2.5 billion people join us in eating only cultured meat by 2050, we get all those resources back.
-It’s truly a magic solution,” Friedman told ISRAEL21c.
+It’s truly a magic solution,” says Friedman.